Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the state of the output of one of the channels of the power supply.
 If there is a second argument this will be set as a new state setting.
 If there is no second argument the current state setting for specified the channel is returned.<br/>
 The state argument should be 'On' or 'Off', which means that the output is enabled and disabled, respectively.<br/>
 Stanford Research DC205 has only one channel, however, it should be listed as the first argument for consistency.
 For SR DC205 in case of using '100 V' range, the channel can be turned on only while the safety interlock is closed.
-See power_supply_interlock() function.
+See [power_supply_interlock()](#power_supply_interlock) function.
+If the safety interlock is open a warning will be shown and the state remains unchanged.
 ### power_supply_measure(channel)
 ```python3
 power_supply_measure(channel)